Azure/azure-batch-apps-python/README.rst

 ---------------

 The module authenticates with Azure Active Directory (an implementation of OAuth2).
-The batch_apps module provides a helper class to assist in retrieving an AAD token using Requests-OAuthlib.
+The batchapps module provides a helper class to assist in retrieving an AAD token using Requests-OAuthlib.
 However if you have a preferred OAuth implementation, you authenticate with this instead::

-	from batch_apps import AzureOAuth
+	from batchapps import AzureOAuth
 	import webbrowser

 	webbrowser.open(AzureOAuth.get_authorization_url())